 If I’m being super honest, I’d considered R my karmic retribution for how badly I’d treated suitors before him.
 Perhaps this is why I forgot, if I’d ever known, that I had agency when it came to love and lust.
 My whole life, the only romantic and sexual choice I’d ever recognized had been the choice to let a person in.
 Some people I dated for years without ever really doing so.
 But once I fully cathected to a person, I assumed I’d be their slave for life.

 So as R showed me around his dumptruck of a place–huge but pathologically disordered–I felt his shame and insecurity and it hurt me.
-Honest to goodness, I would have preferred he remain the perpetrator rather than feeling this weak and impotent.
-Even as I type this, I do not consider my empathy to be codependence so much as a residual of the merciful joy we fleetingly shared.
+Honest to goodness, I would have preferred he remain the perpetrator rather than feel this weak and impotent.
+Even as I type this, I do not view my empathy to be codependence.
+I se it as a residual of the merciful joy we fleetingly shared.

 When I die the days we first spent as a couple may be what flash before my eyes.
 To date they are some of the few instances I felt truly loved and seen by someone about whom I absolutely felt the same.
 Yet as long as we’re alive the story continues, doesn’t it?
 This is why films based on people’s real lives are invariably disappointing.
 The arc of human life is redundant and messy–a shaggy, shaggy dog.

 But beautiful when you’re in it.

 Anyway, as he struggled to produce a clean glass of water we were both magnificently uncomfortable.

 All day he’d been pawing at me again, complimenting my appearance, interrupting me in a way that indicated he wasn’t listening except to assess whether his moves were landing.
 It occurred to me that, despite another promise I’d made myself, I was deluging him with unsolicited information about myself since he had not asked one question about me, only told me about himself while admiring my physical presence.